21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 You get the idea.

 Essentially, you can use exit-intent popups for any purpose that might help you acquire or retain more customers.
+These popups can significantly boost your small business marketing success.

 However, you have to keep two things in mind: